andrewplus/epic-mickey-docs/test-levels.md

                     Levels/mickey_arcade.Level
                 </td>
                 <td>
-                    No lighting, completely black.
-[Changing the void color to white](./snippets/white-void.txt) makes it a bit more navigable.<br>Author: Mark Capers
+                    No lighting, completely black. <a href="./snippets/white-void.txt" target="_blank">Changing the void color to white</a> makes it a bit more navigable.<br>Author: Mark Capers
                 </td>
             </tr>
             <tr>
                 <td>
-                    Building Standards<br>JeffM's test level
+                    Building Standards,<br>JeffM's test level
                 </td>
                 <td>
                     Levels/BuildingStandards.level
                 </td>
                 <td>
-                    No lighting, mostly black.
-[Changing the void color to white](./snippets/white-void.txt) makes it a bit more navigable.
+                    No lighting, mostly black. <a href="./snippets/white-void.txt" target="_blank">Changing the void color to white</a> makes it a bit more navigable.
                 </td>
             </tr>
             <tr>